ja-ct10/ja-ct10/README.md

 - 👋 Hi, I’m @ja-ct10
-- 👀 I'm currently in my 2nd year as IT student.
+- 👀 I'm currently in my 3rd year as IT student.
-- 🌱 I’m currently learning Java, Python, and C#.
+- 🌱 Have some background knowledge in Java, Python, C#, and SQL.
-- 😄 Pronouns: she/her
+- 😄 Wanting to become a Data Analyst or Software Developer
 - ⚡ I love to read and play online games.

 <!---